bruceharrison1984/OutboundUp/README.md

 OuboundUp is a real-time, outbound internet connection monitor and speed tester.
 It is fully containerized, and can be run with or without full Sqlite database persistence.

-- Ookla Speed Test
+- Ookla Speed Test (30 minute interval, configurable)
-- Sqlite persistence layer (30-day retention)
+- Sqlite persistence layer (90-day retention default, configurable)
 - Generic outbound webhook support

 ## Docker